gokit1/gokit/README.md

 ### What does Go-kit do?
 Starting from a PDBID, it generates input files for both GROMACS and OPTIM/PATHSAMPLE potential files with the SBM of choice.
 After the runs are complete, it can be used to analyse results as well.

-* Notes on eSBM:
-Find position of C-beta based on type of SBM used.
-BT model keeps glycines intact.
-Add Statistical potentials Miyazawa-Jernighan and Betancourt-Thirumalai.
-CB radii are automatically assigned.
-Interaction type and strength is automatically assigned.
-Cut-off based contact-map is generated.
-Bonds, angles, dihedrals and  distances are added.
-File conversion to .gro, .top and SBM.INP.

 ### Installing stuff
 Make sure pip is installed and running.